 Scores and times should be submitted by score due date.
-Honest effort events can be submitted at event site 30 minutes prior to event.
-Those events are Softball Throw, 50 M Dash, 100 M Dash, 300 M Dash and 400 M Dash.
-The state office should be notified of wrong age or gender but no changes to events will take place.
+The state office should be notified of the wrong age or gender but no changes to events will take place.
 Area Directors are responsible for athlete corrections during the registration process.